yi-miao/Blockchain-Simulation-Game/README.md

 # 🧱 Blockchain Simulation Game

 A visual, interactive simulation that demonstrates how blockchain works — built with Python and Tkinter.
-This educational tool models wallet creation, peer-to-peer transactions, SYSTEM rewards, and block mining, all within a scrollable and zoomable GUI.

 ## 🎯 Purpose